SAPPHIRE LEGAL, PLLC - Employment, Unemployment, Benefits, Construction, &

 Our hours are 9 a.m. to 5 p.m.
 Monday through Friday.
 We are also available evenings and weekends by appointment.
 However, we do not typically respond to messages received after-hours until the next business day.
 We are working remotely until further notice.
 All appointments are conducted by phone or videoconference.

-Instead of a free consultation that is not helpful nor accurate, we offer a Coaching & Counseling appointment, which involves an in depth review and analysis of documents and case evaluation followed by an appointment with our attorney where she will answer your legal questions and provide advice and opinions regarding your specific case.
+For a reasonable fee, we provide a Coaching & Counseling appointment, which involves an in depth review and analysis of documents and case evaluation followed by an appointment with our attorney where she will answer your legal questions and provide advice and opinions regarding your specific case.
 She will also strategize with you regarding accomplishing your goals.
 You are not obligated or presssured to retain us further, but may do so if needed or wanted.
 Many clients only need a Coaching & Counseling appointment and do not need further representation.

 We wish legal analysis could be that simple, but it is not.
 We may be able to provide a preliminary opinion regarding whether or not you have legal claims, but that opinion could change based on the facts and any defenses that may be asserted.
 To determine whether or not you have valid legal claims, we will need to review the evidence you have and gather information from you.
 We are unable to perform this analysis based on a ten-minute phone call or free of charge.
 You will need to schedule a Coaching & Counseling Appointment if you want us to analyze your case.

 We do not track our rate of success.
 In addition, our definition of success could differ from yours.
 For example, obtaining a settlement could be a successful outcome to some but not others.
 What we can tell you is that we have a successful and effective practice, and we have achieved positive results in most cases we have handled.
-Of course, we cannot win them all nor make everyone happy but we try hard to do so and have a solid history of success.
+Of course, we cannot win them all, nor make everyone happy, but we try hard to do so and have a solid history of success.

 We take some cases on a contingency basis depending on the facts and claims.
 We cannot take all cases on a contingency fee basis.
 If we take a cse on a contingent basis, you will still be responsible for all out-of-pocket expenses for your case.
 We may also require a retainer fee.
 We try to offer several fee arrangement options so clients can choose the option that works best for them.

 We provide pro bono representation through local non-profit and charitable organizations.
 We do not provide pro bono representation to individuals who call the office seeking free representation.
 We encourage those who are seeking pro bono representation to dial 211 and request the services of Northwest Justice Project or Snohomish County Legal Services.

 We do not offer payment plans.
 Flat Fee arrangements require payment in advance.
 Hourly fees are due upon receipt of an invoice.
 Contingency fees are usually paid to us directly from the defendant.
-Sometimes, we agree to divide flat fees into two or three payments.
-However, our work will likely not begin until the flat fee has been paid in full.
-Feel free to discuss your financial situation with us.
-We will make things work if we can.
+We may agree to accept two or three monthly installment payments for flat fees exceeding $6000.
+If you have a unique financial situation, please talk to us about it.
+We are willing to work with you if there is a solid reasonable plan.

-We are not meeting with clients in-person at this time.
+We are not meeting in-person at this time.
 Appointments are conducted by phone or videoconference.

-We prefer to meet with clients individually unless there is a valid reason for including another person, such as an ADA accommodation or court order.
+No. We prefer to meet with clients one-on-one unless there is a valid reason for including another person, such as an ADA accommodation or court order.
 We have a number of reasons for this, including but not limited to confidentiality and the attorney-client privilege, not wanting anyone else to mistakenly believe we represent them, the risk of miscommunication, it creates more work for us and may increase our fees, and it can result in problems down the road.
 We appreciate that your spouse, family, and friends support you and understand how important it is to have their support.
 If they have questions, you can always ask us and relay our answers to them.
 If you insist on bringing another person to your appointment, you must request our approval at least 24 hours in advance.
 If others are present at an appointment and you have not obtained our approval in advance, we may ask the other person to leave or cancel the appointment.

 Yes.
 We prefer you you do so.
 You may complete the form by clicking the "Intake Form" button on the Contact Us page.